matteo14c/CorGAT/Documentation/source/func_annotation.rst

 #.
 Sites associated with epigenetic modifications (*epi*)

-Finally the fifth column is optional and contains an additional comments and annotations.
+Finally the fifth column is optional and contains additional comments and annotations.

 To add elements to ``annot_table.pl`` you need to open this file with your favourite text editor.
 First of all position yourself in the CorGAT directory (the directory that was created when you downloaded CorGAT from Github).
 You should see a file named ``annot_table.pl`` .
 Open this file with your favourite text editor.
 You should see something similat to this: